natemarks/mock-service/README.md

 ```

  # Usage
-If you just run the service and hit CTRL-C right awayyou should see the service start and graceful shutdown messages.
-Note that the app caught the os.interrupt  and invoked the graceful shutdown.
+If you just run the service and hit CTRL-C right away you should see the service start and graceful shutdown messages.
+Note that the app caught the 'os.interrupt'  and invoked the graceful shutdown.
 In the next message , the graceful shutdown succeeded.

 ```bash
 ./build/current/linux/amd64/mock-service/bootstrap